Qumulo/docs/administrator-guide/protecting-data/understanding-offline-nodes.md

 keywords: node, offline, space, free space, ENOSPC
 ---

-This section explains what happens when a Qumulo Core node goes offline and how you can check for free space.

 ## What Happens When a Qumulo Core Node Goes Offline
 Qumulo Core uses _erasure coding_ to let multiple drives or nodes to go offline but continue to serve data.
 For more information, see [Qumulo Drive Failure Protection](https://care.qumulo.com/hc/en-us/articles/115014383267) on Qumulo Care.